Introduction to Augmented Reality

 -

-Adjust settings such as field of view and near/far clipping planes to suit your project.
+Adjust parameters such as field of view, tracking sensitivity, and clipping planes for optimized performance.

 -